headwirecom/peregrine-cms/docs/readme.md

 After the installation is complete a browser window opens (you may have to refresh the window).
 You can log in to Peregrine CMS with `admin/admin` as credentials.

+To set up your own site in Peregrine CMS have a look at our [quickstart](http://www.peregrine-cms.com/docs/sitedev/quickstart.html) guide.

 Please visit [peregrine-cms.com](http://peregrine-cms.com) for more information

 ### Sponsors